Dosage form: injection

 Cyanocobalamin Injection, USP is a sterile solution of Cyanocobalamin for intramuscular or subcutaneous injection.
 Each mL contains 1000 mcg Cyanocobalamin.

 Cyanocobalamin - Clinical Pharmacology

-Vitamin B12 is essential to growth, cell reproduction, hematopoiesis, nucleoprotein and myelin synthesis.
+Vitamin B12 is essential to growth, cell reproduction, hematopoiesis, and nucleoprotein and myelin synthesis.

-Cyanocobalamin is quantitatively and rapidly absorbed from intramuscular and subcutaneous sites of injection; the plasma level of the compound reaches its peak within one hour after intramuscular injection.
-Absorbed Vitamin B12 is transported via specific B12 binding proteins, transcobalamin I and II to the various tissues.
-The liver is the main organ for Vitamin B12 storage.
+Cyanocobalamin is quantitatively and rapidly absorbed from intramuscular and subcutaneous sites of injection; the plasma level of the compound reaches its peak within 1 hour after intramuscular injection.
+Absorbed vitamin B12 is transported via specific B12 binding proteins, transcobalamin I and II to the various tissues.
+The liver is the main organ for vitamin B12 storage.

-Cyanocobalamin is the most widely used form of Vitamin B12, and has hematopoietic activity apparently identical to that of the antianemia factor in purified liver extract.
-Hydroxocobalamin is equally as effective as Cyanocobalamin, and they share the cobalamin molecular structure.
+Cyanocobalamin is the most widely used form of vitamin B12, and has hematopoietic activity apparently identical to that of the antianemia factor in purified liver extract.
+Hydroxycobalamin is equally as effective as Cyanocobalamin, and they share the cobalamin molecular structure.

 Indications and Usage for Cyanocobalamin

-Gastrointestinal pathology, dysfunction, or surgery, including gluten enteropathy or sprue, small bowel bacterial overgrowth, total or partial gastrectomy
+- Gastrointestinal pathology, dysfunction, or surgery, including gluten enteropathy or sprue, small bowel bacteria overgrowth, total or partial gastrectomy

-Requirements of Vitamin B12 in excess of normal (due to pregnancy, thyrotoxicosis, hemolytic anemia, hemorrhage, malignancy, hepatic and renal disease) can usually be met with oral supplementation.
+Requirements of vitamin B12 in excess of normal (due to pregnancy, thyrotoxicosis, haemolytic anemia, hemorrhage, malignancy, hepatic and renal disease) can usually be met with oral supplementation.

-Cyanocobalamin injection is also suitable for the Vitamin B12 absorption test (Schilling test).
+Cyanocobalamin Injection, USP is also suitable for the vitamin B12 absorption test (Schilling test).

 Patients with early Leber's disease (hereditary optic nerve atrophy) who were treated with Cyanocobalamin suffered severe and swift optic atrophy.